Walgreens The Thread

 How to manage your antidepressants

 In milder cases of depression, psychotherapy (such as talk therapy and cognitive behavioral therapy) may be considered first, but if a person is experiencing more severe forms of depression, medication may be added as part of their treatment plan.
-The medication selected by a licensed healthcare professional is based on the person’s individual situation and their response to treatment.
-Antidepressants usually take about four to eight weeks to work, so it is important to give yourself time to start feeling the beneficial effects of the medication.
+The medication selected by a licensed healthcare professional is often based on the person’s individual situation and their response to treatment.
+Antidepressants usually take about four to eight weeks to begin taking effect, so it’s important to give yourself some time to notice a difference.
 Below is a review on how to take antidepressant medication and manage the expected—and sometimes unexpected—side effects.

 Your guide to antidepressants

-When someone's depression treatment includes taking an antidepressant medication, the most important thing is finding the one that is the best fit for you, as there are different types of antidepressants available.
-Antidepressants aren't a cure for depression; rather, they are a tool healthcare professionals recommend to help reduce symptoms of depression, and special care must be taken to get the right prescription.
+When someone's depression treatment includes taking an antidepressant medication, it’s important to find one that is most appropriate for you, as there are different types of antidepressants available.
+Antidepressants aren't intended as a cure for depression but rather, they may help manage the symptoms of depression.

 When prescribing an antidepressant medication for you, your healthcare provider may consider several factors, including: